substack/webapps-of-the-future/readme.markdown

 * fewer doors

 ---
-# webapps are going to get really huge
+# what the future needs

+* more screwdrivers
+* fewer doors
-tens, hundreds of megabytes of javascript!
+* and gigabytes of of javascript

 ---

-Scaling rich immersive applications over lousy connections:
+Disk is cheap.
+Network is expensive.

-cache everything forever!
+Cache everything forever!

 ---
 # application versioning